 My epiphany occurred while driving from home to Target.
 I had filler time, and I pressed a button to call my mom.
 In a split second, I remembered: My mom is dead.
 I can’t call her.
 To talk.
 To tell her what I’m doing today.
 To check in.
 This happens daily.
 I go to call my mom, and I remember I just CAN’T. This filler phone call desire, is like muscle memory - I’ve been doing it forever.
 And now I can’t and realize, those calls weren’t just filling time and space.

-Those phone calls with my mom - not all of theme particularly riveting, sometimes cuing eye rolls because of whatever annoying thing my mom may have said - those phone calls were tiny yet deep ways to connect with my tether to the world.
+Those phone calls with my mom - not all of them particularly riveting, sometimes cuing eye rolls because of whatever annoying thing my mom may have said - those phone calls were tiny yet deep ways to connect with my tether to the world.
 Up until the day she died, my mom was my tether.
 Talking with her, knowing she was around, was a connection to life itself.

 Those phone calls with my mom.
 I thought they were just check ins and ways to fill the time.
 I didn’t know those filler phone calls gave me strength, lifted me up and made my world right.